Join the RHS today and support our charitable work

 Sow the seeds fresh at a temperature of 10°C (50°F), or store them and sow them in spring.

-There are some super grass or grass-like plants to choose from on the RHS Plant Selector.
-Here are a few top performers;
+See Ornamental grasses: selection for a more comprehensive range of plants for specific situations.
+There are some super grass or grass-like plants to choose from on the RHS Find a plant.

 Ornamental grasses generally suffer from few problems if they are planted in an appropriate position for their needs.